At Singapore printers' request, Economist pulls Charlie cartoon

 "We consulted and registered our concerns with The Economist magazine.
 After deliberation, The Economist ... sent out a replacement page to us which we have printed accordingly," the firm said in a statement.

-Singapore Information Minister Yaacob Ibrahim, whose portfolio also includes Muslim affairs, said on his Facebook page he appreciated the printers' decision as the image would not have been authorised for publication in Singapore.
+Singapore Information Minister Yaacob Ibrahim, whose portfolio also includes Muslim affairs, said on his Facebook page he appreciated the printers' decision as the image would not have been authorized for publication in Singapore.

 In France, the "survivors' edition" of Charlie Hebdo sold out within minutes of going on sale on Wednesday.
 It has been robustly defended as upholding freedom of expression by many public figures as well as by the staff who produced it.